AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Microsoft Dynamics 365 integration with Adobe Campaign Standard documentation has been integrated into the core documentation in the Integrating with other solutions guide.
 [Read more](../../integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md)

+Additional resources have been added to the documentation home page.
+[Read more](../../campaign-standard-home.md)

+Information on the Experience CLoud ID Service (ECID) has been added to the Adobe Experience Platform Data Connector documentation.
+[Read more](../../administrating/mapping-campaign-and-aep-data/aep-about-data-connector.md#key-concepts)

 ## Release 20.2 - March 2020 {#release-20-2---march-2020}

 **New capabilities included in the release**